Tag Archives: Self Realization

 Jane Austen’s Moral Universe and Karma

 “Instant Karma” videos on YouTube can be quite interesting.
 Usually someone is engaged in risky or illegal actions and is rewarded with injury, arrest or even death.
 When I watch ‘Darwin’ Awards videos, my first thought is, “this guy or woman (it’s often a guy!) really didn’t have to do this!
 Why are they acting so willfully oblivious to consequences?”
 Consequences are another name for karma, which refers to the universal law of ‘action and reaction’ or, “what goes around, comes around.”
 Essentially, karma is a function of universal justice.
 It’s like a mirror used to give us a better view of our behavior.
-We know Jane Austen took civility very seriously.
-Heroines (and heroes) learn about the duty to be civilized human beings.
-Considering the lack of karmic awareness in the modern world–maybe even in her time–Jane wrote about the personal dealings between a variety of high and low characters and the varieties of consequences–either tragic or comedic.
-In her novels, and in the timeless spiritual text, Bhagavad-Gita, we learn about acting with the understanding of an essential connection between souls.
-The basis of our connection with all other beings comes from our connection with the Supreme Being, who is the source of our existence.
-As they say, “we are all connected.”
-This understanding of the equality of all spiritual (conscious) beings is the basis of metaphysical science.
-The yogi focuses within and finds real pleasure within the self (B.Gita 5.21).
-Jane had grasped this truth of inner consciousness.
-Through her art, she shared this principle of seeing with intelligent vision, the equality of all souls.
-On a plaque at Winchester Cathedral, where Jane’s remains lie, is a quote from Psalms: “She openeth her mouth with wisdom and on her tongue is the law of kindness.
+For example, Jane Austen took civility very seriously.
+The Regency era was a polite one.
+High class people considered their duty to society.
+Considering the lack of karmic awareness in the modern world–and maybe because things began to change her time–Jane wrote about the personal dealings between a variety of high and low characters and the varieties of consequences–sometimes tragic and sometimes comic.
+In her novels, and also in the timeless spiritual text, Bhagavad-Gita, we learn about acting with the understanding of an essential connection between souls.
+This is the “duty” part.

 “Samatvam, spiritual equality, requires and inspires true compassion, beyond the attachment and hatred that usually infect political and social causes.
 Such causes, based on duality, sew the seed of future hostility even as they address present conflict.”